xiashuijun/essem/README.md

 ----------------------------

 * Be aware that Elasticsearch (ES) has no built-in security.
 Unless you want your install open to the world, check the configuration to make sure the server does not bind to a public address.
-It may be a good idea to change the configuration to bind only to localhost and use a proxy such as [nginx](http://nginx.org/) to forward to it and provide security.
+It may be a good idea to change the configuration to bind only to localhost and use a proxy such as [nginx](http://nginx.org/) to allow authenticated access.

 * By default, ES is configured to automatically generate a schema for any JSON document.
 This is supposed to be a feature, but it can be a big headache if you need to change the mapping for a field later.
 You may want to set